Shahd3bdelaziz/Web-Scraping/README.md

 - **Pagination Handling:** Navigate through multiple pages of content.
 - **Data Storage:** Save scraped data in CSV, JSON, or database formats.
 - **Error Handling:** Robust mechanisms to deal with issues like rate limiting and missing data.
-- **Proxy Support:** Use proxies to avoid IP blocking and ensure smooth operations.
 - **Data Validation:** Ensure the integrity and quality of extracted data.

 ## Getting Started